Represents a Windows NT performance counter component.

 In versions 1.0 and 1.1 of the .NET Framework, this class requires immediate callers to be fully trusted.
 Starting with the .NET Framework version 2.0, this class requires PerformanceCounterPermission for specific actions.
 It is strongly recommended that PerformanceCounterPermission not be granted to semi-trusted code.
 The ability to read and write performance counters allows code to perform actions such as enumerating executing processes and obtaining information about them.

-Passing a object to less-trusted code can create a security issue.
+In addition, passing a object to less-trusted code can create a security issue.
 Never pass performance counter objects, such as a PerformanceCounterCategory or , to less trusted code.

 To read from a performance counter, create an instance of the class, set the CategoryName, CounterName, and, optionally, the InstanceName or MachineName properties, and then call the NextValue method to take a performance counter reading.